OpenBlox Price Tops $0.0000 on Major Exchanges (OBX)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-OpenBlox’s launch date was June 29th, 2022.
+OpenBlox was first traded on June 29th, 2022.
 OpenBlox’s total supply is 10,000,000,000 tokens and its circulating supply is 2,594,333,333 tokens.
+The Reddit community for OpenBlox is https://reddit.com/r/openblox.
 OpenBlox’s official message board is medium.com/@openblox.
+OpenBlox’s official website is openblox.io.
 OpenBlox’s official Twitter account is @openblox_io and its Facebook page is accessible here.
-The Reddit community for OpenBlox is https://reddit.com/r/openblox.
-The official website for OpenBlox is openblox.io.

 Buying and Selling OpenBlox

-It is usually not currently possible to purchase alternative cryptocurrencies such as OpenBlox directly using U.S. dollars.
-Investors seeking to trade OpenBlox should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+It is usually not possible to purchase alternative cryptocurrencies such as OpenBlox directly using US dollars.
+Investors seeking to acquire OpenBlox should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase OpenBlox using one of the aforementioned exchanges.

 Receive News & Updates for OpenBlox Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for OpenBlox and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.